 The highest peak in Polish Tatra mountains is Rysy - it reaches 2499 metres.

 Those beautiful mountains resemble Alps - their flora and fauna and climate are of Alpine characteristics.
 This makes Tatra mountains unique in this part of the continent.
 Because of their awesomeness, those mountains are protected as Tatra National Park.

 Tourists like to walk in the valleys, the most popular of which are Koscieliska, Chocholowska or Five Lakes Valley.
 More experienced hikers also have many interesting trails to choose from - lower peaks in Western Tatras and much higher ones in High Tatra mountains.

 The most popular mounts are Kasprowy Wierch (1987 metres), Giewont (1895 metres), Rysy (2499 metres) and Czerwone Wierchy (four summits: Ciemniak, Krzesanica, Malolaczniak, Kopa Kondracka, all about 2000 metres high).

-The best accommodation in Zakopane we've found so far is Toporowa Cyrhla Apartments .
-Nice and clean hotel with fully equipped kitchen, located in quiet area close to hiking trails.
+The best accommodation in Zakopane we have found so far is Toporowa Cyrhla Apartments.
+Nice and clean apartments with fully equipped kitchen, located in quiet area close to hiking trails.